-Student loan forgiveness scams have been on the rise in recent years and aren’t going away; in fact, it’s become such a problem that in 2017, the Federal Trade Commision launched an initiative called “Operation Game of Loans” to combat scammers in the United States.
+Student loan forgiveness scams have been on the rise in recent years and aren’t going away.
+They have become such a problem that in 2017 the Federal Trade Commission launched an initiative called “Operation Game of Loans” to combat scammers in the United States.

 Why do student loan scams exist?

 Paying off student loan debt is a major concern for most college graduates, no matter how much debt they have after finishing school.